msalehisedeh/into-pipes/README.md

 This library provides few Angular pipes that are all used by a single **InTo** pipe component/directive. **InTo** will determine how the object value should be formatted based on meta-data formatting rules!!
 Moreover, **"InTo"** can be customized by adding custom formatters **into** it!!

+Most of all this library is now truly extendible allowing you to include any portion of it as you see it fit for your application!!
+You can use all pipes and components that are available, or pick and choose only from those that you want to use in your application without adding un-necessary components which could contribute to your application size. (for details of how it can be done, read more.)

 **Note:** If you decide to use the **InTo** pipes instead of the directive, you need to make sure you will pipe the result **into** sanitizeHtml.
 **Note:** When you create tags and insert them **into** DOM at runtime through **InTo** Pipes, angular will not be able to enforce CSS rules on the tags.
 In that case the workaround is to use **::ng-deep** in your CSS.
 For example, if img tag is created through image pipe under a DIV with class "something", then you need to declare attributes in `::ng-deep .something img{ }` in order to have control over img tag.
 **Note:** Starting from version 2.0.0, this library is compatible with Angular 6+.